Building Permit - Frequently Asked Questions

 WHAT IS REQUIRED WITH THE APPLICATION?

-The application forms, plus two sets of structural plans showing the work to be completed.
-This can be a cross section view and generally needs to detail the work that will occur.
+The application form, plus a set of structural plans (pdf preferred) showing the work to be completed.
+This can be a cross-section view and generally needs to detail the work that will occur.
 If the work involves alterations to the exterior of the structure, including the footprint, a site plan will also be required.

 HOW LONG WILL IT TAKE?

 Two reviews take place after a permit is submitted.
 The first level of review occurs at the City level, where City Staff reviews the permit to first ensure the application is complete, and then for compliance with the City’s Ordinances.
-This can usually be completed within the first 24-hours of submittal.
-The second level of review is for compliance with the state building code.
-The City contracts with a licensed a building official to provide service to the City and carry out the State Building Code.
-A building official may need 2-weeks to 3-week for plan review and permit processing, however it may be shorter for simple projects.
-Several building permits are issued “in house” by the City, which can be issued with same day service, provided the application is complete and accurate.
+This can usually be completed within the first 24hours of submittal.
+The second level of review is for compliance with the State building code.
+The City contracts with a licensed a building official to provide service to the City and enforce the State Building Code.
+A building official may need 2- to 3-weeks for plan review and permit processing; however, it may be shorter for simple projects.
+Several types of permits are issued “in house” by the City, which can be issued with same day service, provided the application is complete and accurate.

 WHAT ABOUT SIMPLE PERMITS THAT DON’T REQUIRE PLAN REVIEW?

 The City has adopted a fixed rate for certain permits that are commonly issued and require no plan review.
-A fixed rate permit fee is $50, plus a $1 state surcharge, and generally apply to the following projects: re-roof, re-side, replacement or installation of an appliance such as furnaces, air conditioning units, water heaters, and stoves or fireplaces where an existing natural gas line is present.
-Installation of a new gas line in combination with an appliance or heat unit installation requires an additional fixed rate permit.
+A fixed rate permit fee is $63 and generally applies to the following projects: re-roof, re-side, or replacement of a single plumbing fixture such as water heaters or water softeners.
+Permit fees for new plumbing fixtures are $10 per fixture with a minimum fee of $80.
+Mechanical fixed fee permits are $37.50 per appliance, with a minimum fee of $75.
+Installation of a new gas line in combination with an appliance or heating unit installation requires an additional fee of $20 per gas line with a $40 minimum.
+All fixed-fee permits also require a $1 State surcharge; depending on the permit type, a $5 license lookup fee and/or $5 lead certification verification fee may also apply.

 These permits are typically issued the same day on which they are applied for, provided the permit is also paid for at that time.
-They typically require only one final inspection after the project is complete.
+Bottom of Form